The second cohomology groups of nilpotent orbits in classical Lie algebras: Introduction

+The computations described above necessitate a description of the second cohomology groups of homogeneous spaces of Lie groups in full generality, which we formulate in Theorem \ref{thm-i1}, generalizing \cite[Theorem 3.3]{BC}.
+We also obtain a description of the first cohomology groups in Theorem \ref{H^1} in the same general set-up as above.
 In \cite{BC} to facilitate the computations in complex simple Lie algebras a suitable description of the second cohomology group of any homogeneous space of a connected Lie group was obtained in \cite[Theorem 3.3]{BC} under the assumption that all the maximal compact subgroups of the Lie group are semisimple; see \cite{BC1} for a relatively simple proof of \cite[Theorem 3.3]{BC}.
 As only the complex simple Lie groups were considered in \cite{BC}, this condition was not restrictive because the maximal compact subgroups in complex simple Lie groups are in fact simple Lie groups.
 However, in the present case of non-compact real forms of complex simple Lie algebras, the maximal compact subgroups of the associated simple real Lie groups are not necessarily semisimple, and hence \cite[Theorem 3.3]{BC} can not be applied anymore, in general, to do the computations.
-This necessitates a description of the second cohomology groups of homogeneous spaces of Lie groups without any imposed conditions on the maximal compact subgroups therein, and this is formulated in Theorem \ref{thm-i1}, generalizing \cite[Theorem 3.3]{BC}.
-We also obtain a description of the first cohomology groups in Theorem \ref{H^1} in the same general set-up as above.
+Hence we need to invoke Theorem \ref{thm-i1} and Theorem \ref{H^1} where no additional conditions are imposed on the maximal compact subgroups therein.
 Although general theories of cohomology groups of (compact) homogeneous spaces are extensively studied in the past (see, for example \cite{Bo1}, \cite{CE}, \cite{GHV}) we are unable to locate Theorem \ref{thm-i1} and Theorem \ref{H^1} in the literature and hence proofs are included for the sake of completeness.
 On the other hand, in view of their applicability the above results may be of independent interest as they are general and hold under a very mild restriction.
 We deduce stronger consequences of the above results in the special cases when the ambient Lie groups are complex semisimple or real simple; see Corollary \ref{H.1} and Theorem \ref{H.21}.